codsen/codsen/packages/string-strip-html/readme.md

 **[⬆ back to top](#markdown-header-string-strip-html)**

+### `opts.onlyStripTags`

+Sometimes you want to strip only certain HTML tag or tags.
+It would be impractical to ignore all other known HTML tags and leave those you want.
+Option `opts.onlyStripTags` allows to invert the setting: whatever tags you list will be the only tags removed.

+`opts.onlyStripTags` is an array.
+When a program starts, it will filter out any empty strings and strings that can be `String.trim()`'ed to zero-length string.
+It's necessary because a presence on just one string in `opts.onlyStripTags` will switch this application to `delete-only-these` mode and it would be bad if empty, falsey or whitespace string value would accidentally cause it.

+This option can work in combination with `opts.ignoreTags`.
+Any tags listed in `opts.ignoreTags` will be removed from the tags, listed in `opts.onlyStripTags`.
+If there was one or more tag listed in `opts.onlyStripTags`, the `delete-only-these` mode will be on and will be respected, even if there will be no tags to remove because all were excluded in `opts.onlyStripTags`.

 ## Not assuming anything

 Some HTML tag stripping libraries _assume_ that the input is always valid HTML and that intention of their libraries is sanitation of some mystical rogue visitor's input string.
 Hence, libraries just rip the brackets out and call it a day.

 But those libraries assume too much - what if neither input nor output is not an HTML?
 What if HTML tag stripping library is used in a universal tool which accepts all kinds of text **and strips only and strictly only recognised HTML tags**?
 Like [Detergent](https://bitbucket.org/codsen/detergent) for example?

 For the record, somebody might input `a < b and c > d` (clearly, not HTML) into Detergent with intention clean invisible characters before **pasting the result into Photoshop**.
 A user just wants to get rid of any invisible characters.
 There's not even a smell of HTML here.
 There's no rogue XSS injection or cross-site scripting.
 Notice there's even spaces around brackets!
 Even Chrome will interpret `a < b and c > d` as text.
-I believe we should not delete `a < b and c > d` from text when stripping the HTML.
+I believe we should not delete `a < b and c > d` from a text when stripping the HTML.
 However, [other](https://www.npmjs.com/package/striptags) [HTML](https://www.npmjs.com/package/strip-html-tags) [stripping](https://www.npmjs.com/package/htmlstrip-native) libraries find excuses to think differently.

 This library does not assume anything, and its detection will interpret `a < b and c > d` as **not HTML**.
 Our competition, on the other hand, will strip `a < b and c > d` into `a d`.